In Black History Month 'Listening Session,' Trump Lashes Out At Media

 Trump singled out CNN, which he said he doesn't watch.
 "I don't like watching fake news," he said, adding, "Fox has treated me very nice."

-He said he was proud of the National Museum of African American History and Culture on the National Mall, where Trump said people can learn about King and abolitionist leader Frederick Douglass, whom he called "an example of somebody who's done an amazing job that is being recognized more and more, I notice."
+He said he was proud of the National Museum of African American History and Culture on the National Mall, where, he said, people can learn about King and abolitionist leader Frederick Douglass, whom he called "an example of somebody who's done an amazing job that is being recognized more and more, I notice."

 Trump also returned to his election results, saying he "ended up getting substantially more than other candidates who had run in the past years."

-Trump responded that what's happening now in Chicago "shouldn't be happening in this country," adding if officials there don't act, then "we're going to solve the problem for them."
+Trump responded that what is happening now in Chicago "shouldn't be happening in this country," adding that if officials there don't act, then "we're going to solve the problem for them."
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.